redarrowlabs/ral-u/autofac/autofac110/README.md

 ```
 HttpContextBase is one of many MVC web types that Autofac can grab for us.
 You can also hook up Autofac dependency-injection with your Models, Views, and Action Filters.
 Autofac has great [documentation](http://autofac.readthedocs.io/en/latest/integration/mvc.html), so I'd suggest checking that out for further info.
 ## OWIN
-There will be an entire set of mini-hacks around OWIN, so I don't want to go into too many details regarding best practices on this subject.
+There will be an entire set of mini-hacks on OWIN, so I don't want to go into too many details regarding best practices on this subject.
 Just know that what we're about to do is beyond mini-hack - this is a supernasty-hack, but it's good for demonstrating how to get Autofac dependency injection working with OWIN middleware.

 OWIN applications don't use a `Global.asax` for bootstrap/startup configuration, because OWIN is better.
 Instead, we've got a `Startup` class with a bootstrap method, conventionally named `Configuration`.
 The autofac110.owin project contains the simplest of simple middlewares, `HelloWorldMiddleware`.

 To give at least a little background, let's take a look at `Startup`.
-You'll notice this looks very much like a typical `Global.asax`.
+You'll notice this looks very much like a typical `Global.asax` for a Web API project.
 Noticiable differences are we're creating our own `HttpConfiguration` and a couple `app.Use`-style method calls.
 Each invokation of `app.Use` adds a step in a web request processing pipeline.
 Order matters.
-Our current configuration will be to process any incoming request first with our `HelloWorldMiddleware` and, if our middleware choses to process the rest of the pipeline, delegate the request to ASP.NET WebApi.
-Try placing debug breakpoints in our middleware and in our `HelloController` to see this in action when running the site.
+Our current configuration will process any incoming requests first with our `HelloWorldMiddleware` and, if our middleware chooses to process the rest of the pipeline, invoke ASP.NET WebApi.
+Try placing debug breakpoints in our middleware and in our `HelloController` to see this processing order in action when running the site.

 If you make several requests to `/api/Hello`, you should notice a few more things:
 1. An instance of `HelloWorldMiddlware` is created per request.
 2. We are not instantiating `HelloWorldMiddlware`, OWIN is.
 3. OWIN is already injecting a depdendency into `HelloWorldMiddelware`, the next middleware in the pipeline.

-Let's now pretend that, for some reason, we want all requests to respond with "Hello World!"
+Let's now pretend that, for some reason, we want all requests to respond with "Hello World!" regardless of the path we hit.
 We could hard code this into our middleware, but we know it'd be better practice to reuse our `SayHelloWorld` service from earlier.
 Let's try adding the service to our middleware as a dependency.
 ```csharp
 private ISayHelloWorld HelloWorld { get; }